Chipotle Sweet Potato Burrito Bowls with Peach Salsa

 It’s been exactly five weeks since I’ve shared a mexican recipe.
 Which is something that I find completely unacceptable!

-So we are remedying this situation immediately with these smoke-y, sweet and spicy chipotle sweet potato burrito bowls with peach salsa.
+So we are remedying this situation immediately with these smoke-y, sweet and spicy sweet potato burrito bowls.

 Otherwise known as a completely acceptable way to consume a whole lotta chips and salsa in one sitting.